xvxx/dino/README.txt

    make test

 Once again, you should see a "success" message if everything is working properly.
-If not, please kindly report an issue at this URL:
+If not, kindly report an issue at this URL:

    https://github.com/dvkt/dino/issues